numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

 Backward compatibility
 ----------------------

-As mentioned above, while the new API should be backward compatible, there is no guarantee of forward compatibility.
+As mentioned above, while the new (or cleaned up, NumPy 2.0) API should be backward compatible, there is no guarantee of forward compatibility from 1.25.X to 2.0.
 Code will have to be updated to account for deprecated, moved, or removed functions/classes, as well as for more strictly enforced private APIs.

-In order to make it easier to adopt to the changes in this NEP, we will:
+In order to make it easier to adapt to the changes in this NEP, we will:

 1. Provide a transition guide that lists each API change and its replacement.
 2. Provide a script to automate the migration wherever possible.
 This will be similar to ``tools/replace_old_macros.sed`` (which adapts code for a previous C API naming scheme change).

-..
-S: Q: is (2) too ambitious?
-I don't know how easy it is to do this under all circumstances.
+This will be ``sed`` (or equivalent) based rather than attempting AST analysis, so it won't cover everything.

 Detailed description
 --------------------